Generalised continuation by means of right limits: Continuation by renascent right limits

 where $\D = \{\, z\in\C \mid |z|< 1 \,\}$ is the unit disc and $\E = \{\, z\in\C \mid |z|>1 \,\} \cup\{\infty\}$ is a disc centred at~$\infty$ in the Riemann sphere~$\PP$. \end{Def}

-\begin{Def}[{\cite{BrSi}}] Given an arc~$J$ of the unit circle, $\un b = \{ b_n\}_{n\in\Z}$ is said to be \emph{reflectionless on~$J$} if $g_{\un b}^+$ has an analytical continuation in a neighbourhood~$U$ of~$J$ in~$\C$ and this analytical continuation coincides with~$g_{\un b}^-$ on $U\cap \E$. \end{Def} (This terminology, introduced in \cite{BrSi}, comes from the spectral theory of Jacobi matrices, it is not related to the Schwarz reflection principle.)
+\begin{Def} Given an arc~$J$ of the unit circle, $\un b = ( b_n)_{n\in\Z}$ is said to be \emph{reflectionless on~$J$} if $g_{\un b}^+$ has an analytical continuation in a neighbourhood~$U$ of~$J$ in~$\C$ and this analytical continuation coincides with~$g_{\un b}^-$ on $U\cap \E$. \end{Def} Note that this terminology stems from the spectral theory of Jacobi matrices, it is not related to the Schwarz reflection principle.

-\begin{thm}[Breuer--Simon, \cite{BrSi}] Let $g$ be holomorphic in~$\D$ with bounded Taylor coefficients at~$0$. \begin{enumerate}[(i)] \item Consider a nonempty interval $(\om_1,\om_2)$ and the corresponding arc of the unit circle $J = \{\, \ee^{\I\om} |� \om\in(\om_1,\om_2) \,\}$, and assume that \eqref{eqdefstrgnatb} is violated.
-Then every right limit of~$g$ is reflectionless on~$J$. \item If $\un b = \{ b_n\}_{n\in\Z}$ and $\ti{\un b} = \{ \ti b_n\}_{n\in\Z}$ are two distinct right limits of~$g$ and if there exists $N\in\Z$ such that either $b_n = \ti b_n$ for all $n\ge N$ or $b_n = \ti b_n$ for all $n\le N$, then the unit circle is a strong natural boundary for~$g$. \end{enumerate} \end{thm}
+\begin{thm}[Breuer--Simon, \cite{BrSi}] Let $g$ be holomorphic in~$\D$ with bounded Taylor coefficients at~$0$. \begin{enumerate}[(i)] \item Consider a nonempty interval $(\om_1,\om_2)$ and the corresponding arc of the unit circle $J = \{\, \ee^{\I\om} \mid \om\in(\om_1,\om_2) \,\}$, and assume that \eqref{eqdefstrgnatb} is violated.
+Then every right limit of~$g$ is reflectionless on~$J$. \item If $\un b = ( b_n)_{n\in\Z}$ and $\ti{\un b} = ( \ti b_n)_{n\in\Z}$ are two distinct right limits of~$g$ and if there exists $N\in\Z$ such that either $b_n = \ti b_n$ for all $n\ge N$ or $b_n = \ti b_n$ for all $n\le N$, then the unit circle is a strong natural boundary for~$g$. \end{enumerate} \end{thm}